-This section provides a plan to implement the system recommendations for the M Transit System as well as additional strategies and policies that should be considered in the future.
+This section provides a plan to implement the system recommendations for the M Transit System over the next five years as well as additional strategies and policies that should be considered in the future.
 Implementing transit changes, especially removing routes, requires significant outreach to the community, as described below.

-11.1Implementation Action Items
+11.1 Implementation Action Items